hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 ### Mocked backend

-To start the development mode, run `yarn start:dev:mock` .
 This task will run the frontend in mock-mode, meaning instead of running a real backend, the frontend mocks the backend.
 This way you can work on frontend functionality without starting up the full development environment.
+The downside of this method is that you can't save notes and that realtime collaboration features are not available.
+To start the development mode, run `yarn start:dev:mock`.
 The app should run now and be available under [http://localhost:3001](http://localhost:3001) in your browser.
-In development mode the app will autoload changes you make to the code.

 ### With local backend